-- (ii) Public expense means that the public agency either pays for the full cost of the evaluation or ensures that the evaluation is otherwise provided at no cost to the parent, consistent with §300.103. - (b) Parent right to evaluation at public expense. - (1) A parent has the right to an independent educational evaluation at public expense if the parent disagrees with an evaluation obtained by the public agency, subject to the conditions in paragraphs (b)(2) through (4) of this section. - (2) If a parent requests an independent educational evaluation at public expense, the public agency must, without unnecessary delay, either- - (i) File a due process complaint to request a hearing to show that its evaluation is appropriate; or - (ii) Ensure that an independent educational evaluation is provided at public expense, unless the agency demonstrates in a hearing pursuant to §§ 300.507 through 300.513 that the evaluation obtained by the parent did not meet agency criteria. - (3) If the public agency files a due process complaint notice to request a hearing and the final decision is that the agency's evaluation is appropriate, the parent still has the right to an independent educational evaluation, but not at public expense. - (4) If a parent requests an independent educational evaluation, the public agency may ask for the parent's reason why he or she objects to the public evaluation.
-However, the public agency may not require the parent to provide an

-This would include the three-year reevaluation or reevaluations conducted more frequently.
-If CIMARRON MUNICIPAL SCHOOLS has not conducted an evaluation, the parent does not have a right to an IEE at CIMARRON MUNICIPAL SCHOOLS's expense.
+- (b) Parent right to evaluation at public expense. - (1) A parent has the right to an independent educational evaluation at public expense if the parent disagrees with an evaluation obtained by the public agency, subject to the conditions in paragraphs (b)(2) through (4) of this section. - (2) If a parent requests an independent educational evaluation at public expense, the public agency must, without unnecessary delay, either- - File a due process complaint to request a hearing to show that its evaluation is appropriate; or - (ii) Ensure that an independent educational evaluation is provided at public expense, unless the agency demonstrates in a hearing pursuant to §§ 300.507 through 300.513 that the evaluation obtained by the parent did not meet agency criteria. - (3) If the public agency files a due process complaint notice to request a hearing and the final decision is that the agency's evaluation is appropriate, the parent still has the right to an independent educational evaluation, but not at public expense. - (4) If a parent requests an independent educational evaluation, the public agency may ask for the parent's reason why he or she objects to the public evaluation.
+However, the public agency may not require the parent to provide an explanation and may not unreasonably delay either providing the independent educational evaluation at public expense or filing a due process complaint to request a due process to an IEE at CIMARRON MUNICIPAL SCHOOLS's expense.
 If the parent requests an IEE at CIMARRON MUNICIPAL SCHOOLS's expense prior to the completion of the CIMARRON MUNICIPAL SCHOOLS's evaluation, the CIMARRON MUNICIPAL SCHOOLS may deny the request without initiating a due process hearing.
 (See OSEP Letter to Zirkel (2008))